ThinkR-open/isc-proposal/proposal_neo4j.md

 > everything R and data science related.
 We focus on software
 > engineering, package development and training.

-As the package will be posted on GitHub, we hope to receive contributors along the way.
+The packages will be hosted on GitHub, opened for external contributions.
+Each packages have a Code of Conduct, and will be completed with a contribution guide.

+Every contribution will be welcome, be it from a beginner or a confirmed developer.
+We hope that the community will grasp this opportunity to work with us, and that people not knowing Neo4J will learn about this Graph DBMS and about the Cypher query language.

 ### Support from the Neo4J team

-So far, our first efforts has already been supported by the Neo4J team, as they featured it on the blog and in the developers newsletter twice (6) and (7).
+So far, our first efforts has been supported by the Neo4J team, as they featured us on the blog and in the developers newsletter twice (7) and (9).
 They also have offered us to write an invited post on their blog to communicate about this project.

 ### Beta testers

 We gathered a list of 8 beta testers, that will help us test along our developments.
-A list can be found on the GitHub repo of this proposal (8).
+A list can be found on the GitHub repo of this proposal (9).

 ## Milestone

 ### First package: {neo4r}

-{neo4r} package will be the backbone for the complementary packages.
+The {neo4r} package will be the backbone of this project.
 This requires three main actions:

-  - Getting a stable package, released on GitHub, and get it tested by the users
+  - Getting a stable package, released on GitHub, and get it tested by the users.
+End the implementation of all the features.
   - Build a reliable testing engine for R with Neo4J
+  - Write a complete documentation (package doc + Vignettes)
   - Getting the package released on CRAN

 > Estimated time: 2 months between the stable version on GitHub and the